couchbase/cbft/DESIGN.md

 or environment variable) that helps cbft construct useful DCP stream names.

-## Simple Rebalances, Failovers, Restarts.
+## Simple Rebalances, Failovers, Restarts

 At this point, assuming our first cbft process isn't moving (i.e., the first ns-server always stays in the couchbase cluster), and assuming